JHorwitz1011/Snake/README.md

 # Snake
-Buildable snake game with arduino and electronics
+A cute little snake game I built in High School using a 8x8 LED matrix.

 Required